techniq/layerchart/docs/src/content/guides/series.md

 ## Programmatic control

 Access the series state via `bind:context` to build your own series toggle UI, set initial visibility, or control series from external components.
+See the [persist-series example](/docs/components/LineChart/persist-series) for an example using localStorage to persist series selection.

 ### Custom legend